Ann D. Gordon

+Biography

 Early career

-Gordon received a Bachelor of Arts degree at Smith College in Massachusetts, then went to the University of Wisconsin–Madison for post graduate work.
+Gordon was born in Providence, Rhode Island in 1944.
+She received a Bachelor of Arts degree at Smith College in Massachusetts, then went to the University of Wisconsin–Madison for post graduate work.
 While there, the editors of The New York Review of Books published a letter she wrote in May 1967 as a sharp response to a Paul Goodman piece sympathetic to draft-card burning by isolated individuals.
 She earned a Master of Arts degree and a doctorate in American history, writing in 1975 a doctoral dissertation entitled The College of Philadelphia, 1749–1779: Impact of an Institution.

 Between 1975 and 1982, Gordon worked on the editorial staffs of two projects, one publishing the papers of Jane Addams, the first American woman Nobel Peace Prize winner, and the other the papers of President Woodrow Wilson.

 The Elizabeth Cady Stanton & Susan B. Anthony Papers Project

 In 1982, Gordon joined the Elizabeth Cady Stanton and Susan B. Anthony Papers project which was then forming at Rutgers, and helped the project produce a microfilm volume in 1991 of 14,000 relevant historical documents cataloged and described, composed equally of published texts and of manuscripts.
 Since then, more texts have been received and cataloged.
 Led by Gordon as editor, the project determined to produce six volumes of The Selected Papers of Elizabeth Cady Stanton and Susan B. Anthony, to "record the first half century of women's campaign for political rights in the US and provide the primary reference point for examining women's political history in the nineteenth century."
 All six have now been published: